AdobeDocs/commerce-events/src/pages/guides/gateway/headers.md

 }
 ```

-## Add or update headers in a request
+## Add or update headers at runtime

 When you use GraphiQL, Postman, or other tools to interact with your mesh, you can add headers at runtime that are passed through the mesh to specified handler by using the following format: